 What really matters in life is happiness itself.
-Happiness comes from having a purpose in life, loving and accepting oneself and others, and maintaining good health and relationships.
-Without these, you will always end up feeling unfulfilled.
+Happiness comes from having a purpose in life, loving and accepting yourself and others, and maintaining good health.
+Without these, you will always end up feeling unfulfilled and unhappy.

 Research on the impact of relationships on life

 An adult development study by Harvard on the lives of more than 700 people was conducted for over 75 years.
-The participants were divided into two groups – one with participants who finished college and the other with participants from poor neighborhoods.
-Their personal and professional lives, as well as their health and relationships, were studied.
+The participants were divided into two groups - one group with participants who finished college and the other with participants from poor neighborhoods.
+Their personal and professional lives were studied, as well as their health and relationships.

 While most people thought that money and fame made for a happier life, the research showed something different.
 It was good relationships that had a more positive impact on life.
 It’s not about having a big circle of friends or several relationships.
 It’s about having meaningful relationships.
 Quality over quantity.